-Alphabet, the parent company of Google, may be the last company you’d expect to see on a list of the top autonomous vehicles stocks to buy in 2021.
+Alphabet, the parent company of Google, may be the last company you’d expect to see on a list of the top autonomous vehicles stocks to buy.
 The company’s claim to fame is a search engine, after all.

 However, Google uses artificial intelligence (AI) in its search and online advertising platforms — the same AI that makes autonomous vehicles possible.
 So what exactly is the company doing in the driverless car space?

 In addition to Google, Alphabet owns a subsidiary known as Waymo, which is focused on the ride-hailing industry.
 Like Tesla’s RoboTaxi, Waymo provides a digital taxi service similar to Uber or Lyft, but does so without drivers.
 When you order a ride with Waymo, a car shows up, and off you go.

 Google actually is ahead of Tesla when it comes to implementing the autonomous taxi idea.
 In fact, Waymo One has already launched in Phoenix, Arizona, where the company’s robotic taxis are providing rides to residents and visitors.
 When you get in the car, a screen shows you what the car is seeing, providing peace of mind while you travel in an entirely new way.

 Again, Alphabet isn’t a one-trick pony.
 When you invest in the company, you’ll be gaining exposure to a robotic taxi service, which is exciting, but you’ll also be gaining exposure to a tech company that has proven its dominance in search and advertising — two lucrative and highly competitive industries that require constant innovation.

 All told, Alphabet is an alpha bet!